feesh/lightbox/README.md

 ![Screenshot of demo](http://static.trishang.com/sl/screenshot-lightbox.jpg "Screenshot of lightbox demo")

+### 👉 Get started
+Testing this out locally?
+This repo is based on the Yeoman Webapp boilerplate ([documentation here](https://github.com/yeoman/generator-webapp/blob/master/docs/README.md)).
+Start here to get set up:
+1. Download or clone the repo.
+2. Install dependencies.
+Run `bower install` and `npm install`.
+3. To preview and watch changes, run `gulp serve`.
+4. To build for distribution, run `gulp`.
+Files will be packaged to the `/dist` folder.

 ### 🌟 Features
 - Loads a set of photos through Flickr search API.
 - View an image larger by clicking on a thumbnail.